 All vehicles parking on the college’s property are required to display a valid parking permit.
 Student permits must be paid for on-line via Student Self-Service and picked up from Bursar’s Office on the Downtown or Southwest campuses or from Student Service Office on the Bullitt, Carrollton, Shelby, and Technical Campuses.
 You must have paid your tuition and charges in total, have a valid third party (such as Financial Aid) paying your tuition/charges, or be participating in the Payment Plan to receive your permit.

-Visitor parking is located off of Second Street at the Jefferson Educational Center Garage.
-There is a 30-minute limit.
+Visitor parking on the downtown campus is located off of Second Street at the Jefferson Educational Center Garage.
+There is a 30-minute time limit.